 The Company is compliant with the recommendations of the UK Corporate Governance Code for a company of its size.

 ROLE OF THE BOARDplus

-The Board comprises a Non-executive Chairman, three Non-executive Directors and two Executive Directors, who are equally responsible for the proper stewardship and leadership of the Company.
-Their biographical details are set out on the Board of directors page.
+The Board comprises a Non-executive Chairman, four Non-executive Directors and two Executive Directors, who are equally and collectively responsible for the proper stewardship and leadership of the Company.
+Their biographical details are set out on the Board of Directors page.

-The Code recommends that for companies that are below the FTSE 350, the Board should comprise at least two Non-executive Directors, who are determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, this judgement.
-The Company regards Martyn Coffey and Frank Nelson as ‘independent Non-executive Directors’ within the meaning of the Code.
+The Code recommends that for companies beneath the FTSE 350, the Board should comprise at least two Non-executive Directors, who are determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, this judgement.
+The Company regards Sucheta Govil, Martyn Coffey and Frank Nelson as ‘independent Non-executive Directors’ within the meaning of the Code.

 - Approval of the Group’s strategy, long-term objectives, annual operating budgets and capital expenditure plans.

 - Approving transactions of significant value or major strategic importance, including acquisitions.

 - Approving significant changes to the Group’s capital, corporate or management structure.

 - Monitoring and assessing the overall effectiveness of the Group’s risk management processes and internal control systems, including those related to health and safety, financial controls and anti-bribery policies and procedures.

 - Approving the Annual and Half-Year Reports, including Financial Statements.